Islam: Religious personages

+Scholars at an Abbasid library, Maqamat of al-Hariri.
+Manuscript by Yahyá al-Wasiti, Baghdad, 1237 AD.

 Islam has no clergy in the sacerdotal sense, such as priests who mediate between God and people.
 Imam (إمام) is the religious title used to refer to an Islamic leadership position, often in the context of conducting an Islamic worship service.
 Religious interpretation is presided over by the ulama (Arabic: علماء), a term used describe the body of Muslim scholars who have received training in Islamic studies.
 A scholar of the hadith is called a muhaddith, a scholar of jurisprudence is called a faqih (فقيه), a jurist who is qualified to issue legal opinions or fatwas is called a mufti, and a qadi is an Islamic judge.
 Honorific titles given to scholars include sheikh, mullah and mawlawi.
 Some Muslims also venerate saints associated with miracles (كرامات).